KB-GModStore/aas_doc/client/functions/gradients.md

 # Materials Functions

 ### AAS.SimpleLinearGradient(x, y, w, h, startColor, endColor)
-A simple linear gradient with just two offsets (0: startColor, 1: endColor)
+A simple linear gradient with just two offsets

 {% hint style="info" %}
 This function need to be declared in a render hook